The four men's soccer staff members are predicting four different nations to win the World Cup.

 During his time at MSU-Billings, McNally served as the NSCAA technical director of soccer coaching for Montana (2008-2012).
 He received the NSCAA Premier License (2010), NSCAA Advanced National Diploma in (2005) and NSCAA National Diploma in (2003).
 He passed both his National and Advanced National Diplomas with distinction.
 In addition McNally coached for the Magic City Soccer club (2006-2012).
 During this time his club teams won 5 State Championships.

 McNally received his bachelor's degree in communications from ERAU in 2000 and his master's of education in school counseling from MSUB in 2012.
-He and his wife, Jennifer, have one son, Liam.
+He and his wife, Jennifer, have two sons, Liam and Kellan.